stellar/quickstart/README.md

 After deciding on the questions above, you can setup your container.
 Please refer to the appropriate section below based upon what mode you will run the container in.

+### Background vs. Interactive containers

+Docker containers can be run interactively (using the `-it` flags) or in a detached, background state (using the `-d` flag).
+Many of the example commands below use the `-it` flags to aid in debugging but in many cases you will simply want to run a node in the background.
+It's recommended that you use the use [the tutorials at docker](https://docs.docker.com/engine/tutorials/usingdocker/) to familiarize yourself with using docker.

 ### Ephemeral mode

 Ephermeral mode is provided to support development and testing environments.
 Every time you start a container in ephemeral mode, the database starts empty and a default configuration file will be used for the appropriate network.